junzhaohu/project/final project outline.md

 From the graph, we see that on November 7th or Decmeber 7th, there is one day that greatly influenced the cancelation.

-After checking the news, It's said that there is a big ice storm on November on November 6th, and continued on December 7th, and this leads to delay of thousands of flights and nearly a thousannd flights canceled.
+After checking the news, It's said that there is a big ice storm on December 6th, and continued on December 7th, and this leads to delay of thousands of flights and nearly a thousand flights canceled.
  -->